syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Sets the Url of server side ajax handling method that handles file operation like Read, Remove, Rename, Create, Upload, Download, Copy and Move in File Explorer.
+Sets the URL of server side ajax handling method that handles file operation like Read, Remove, Rename, Create, Upload, Download, Copy and Move in File Explorer.